lsingh19/Grade_Calculator/README.md

 - Reading and writing files in Python
 - Creating new file within Python
 - Opening and Closing files
-- Extracting and allocating a value inside a string to an integer/float varaible
+- Extracting and allocating a value inside a string to an integer/float variable
 - A better understanding of Python syntax